maidsafe/rfcs/proposed/0000-Remove-Transaction-Managers.md

 - To validate data we confirm signature using hash of (tag_type + version) as nonce.
 - To confirm sender of any `Put` (store or overwrite) then we check the signature of sender using same mechanism.
 For multiple senders we confirm at least 50% of owners have signed the request for `Put`

-When `Put` on the network this type is `TransferableStructuredData` with a subtype field.
+When `Put` on the network this type is `StructuredData` with a subtype field.
 The network ignores this subtype except for collisions.
 No two data types with the same name and type can exist on the network.

 These types are stored in a disk based storage mechanism such as `Btree` at the NaeManagers (DataManagers) responsible for the area of the network at that `name`.

-## Common features

 These types will be limited to 100kB in size (as Immutable Chunks are also limited to 1Mb) which is for the time being a magic number.

 If a client requires these be larger than 100kB then the data component will contain a (optionally encrypted) datamap to be able to retrieve chunks of the network.

 The network will accept these types if `Put` by a Group and contains a message signed by at least 50% of owners as indicated.
 For avoidance of doubt 2 owners would require at least 1 have signed, 4 owners would require at least 2 etc. for majority control use an odd number of owners.
 Any `Put` must obey the mutability rules of these types.
-To update such a type the client will `Put` again (paying for this again) and the network will overwrite the existing data element if the request is signed by the owner and comes via a group (ClientManagers).
+To update such a type the client will `Post` direct (not paying for this again) and the network will overwrite the existing data element if the request is signed by the owner and comes via a group (ClientManagers).

 For private data the data filed will be encrypted (at client discretion), for public data this need not be the case as anyone can read that, but only the owner can update it.